 For over 25 years, the Law Office of Alexander W. Kirkpatrick has helped licensed health care professionals fight against the imposition of license disciplinary actions or sanctions.
 We diligently pursue all possible remedies, including petitions for writ of mandate to seek judicial review of the disciplinary action and requests for injunctive relief, such as temporary restraining orders.
-From our office in Pasadena, we are well-positioned to address the needs of all types of health care professionals, including physicians, pharmacists, clinical psychologists, and physical therapists, throughout Southern California.
+From our office in Los Angeles, we are well-positioned to address the needs of all types of health care professionals, including physicians, pharmacists, clinical psychologists, and physical therapists, throughout Southern California.

 Writs of Mandate

 A Petition for Writ of Mandate must be utilized in most cases to seek judicial review of administrative decisions which affect licensed health care professionals, including Medical Board disciplinary actions.
 In some cases, mandate petitions may be combined with requests for injunctive relief, such as a temporary restraining order, which can help protect the rights and interests of our clients.
 Despite the fact that such petitions are rarely granted by the Superior Court, Mr. Kirkpatrick has prevailed on a significant number, including those involving disciplinary actions taken by the Medical Board of California and other relevant boards, and sanctions imposed by the Department of Health Care Services suspending Medi-Cal providers.
 Recent examples of these successful cases include: